gsa-oes/office-of-evaluation-sciences/_collaborations/21xx-improper-payments-playbook.md

 ---
 ## What was the challenge?

 Improper payments include payments made by the government to the wrong person or in the wrong amount.
-Ensuring payment integrity by reducing improper payments is a top priority for the Federal government, to make certain that taxpayer money is serving its intended purpose.
+While improper payments may compromise citizens' trust in government, they are not always indicative of fraud, nor do they necessarily represent payments that should not have been made.
+Payment integrity is a priority area of the United States Chief Financial Officers Council that is focused on demonstrating stewardship of taxpayer dollars by reducing monetary loss and making payments correctly the first time.

 ## What did we do?

-At the request of the Office of Federal Financial Management, a component of the Office of Management and Budget, OES developed a guide that allows agencies to become better acquainted with ways to apply behavioral insights to reduce improper payments in their programs.
+OES developed a guide that allows agencies to become better acquainted with ways to apply behavioral insights to reduce improper payments in their programs.
 This guide builds on work such as a Behavioral Insights Toolkit created by the Internal Revenue Service, which describes ways to integrate a behavioral insights approach into tax administration.

 ## What did we learn?